Hospice Planning (FAQ)

 Fredrick P. Niemann Esq.

-If you would like to speak to our Medicaid Planning lawyers, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
+If you would like to speak to our Hospice Planning lawyers, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
 Our offices are conveniently located on Route 9 North in Freehold, NJ.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Hospice Care Attorney